sasagawa888/eisl/documents/COMPILER.md

 ```
 (subrp x) t if x is a built-in function, nil otherwise
 (macrop x) t if x is a macro, nil otherwise
 (system str) Str Executes the string on the OS.
-To start GCC
+This is for starting GCC.
 (freedll) Unlinks the last dynamically linked file.
 (fixnump x) t for small integers, nil otherwise
 (longnump x) t for LONGNUM, nil otherwise
 (bignump x) t for BIGNUM, nil otherwise
 (readed-array-list x) Convert an array of constants like # 2a((1 2) (3 4)) to a list ((1 2) (3 4)).
 (ignore-toplevel-check x) Passing t as an argument removes top-level checks such as defclass, and passing nil restores and checks.
-(self-introduction) Returns the linux symbol for Linux and the windows symbol for Windows.
+(self-introduction) Returns the symbol depending the kind of OS
 Because the compiler changes its behavior depending on the type of OS.

 (get-method x) Get all methods of the generic function with name x.